 Because probiotic foods have been fermented by good bacteria, eating them introduces these beneficial bugs into your gut lining.
 Some common (and delicious) fermented foods include yogurt, raw sauerkraut, kimchi and other pickled vegetables, kefir, and kombucha.
 Just be sure to select a yogurt, kefir, or kombucha brand that is low in sugar, as eating too much sugar promotes inflammation and alters our microbiome.
 One word of caution, though, is that if you have SIBO (small intestinal bacterial overgrowth), which has been associated with using oral birth control, it’s recommended that you avoid fermented foods until the infection has healed.

 Prebiotic foods, on the other hand, contain fiber and resistant starch that “feed” your good gut bugs to maintain the health of your microbiome.
-We’ve already touched on fiber-rich vegetables in tip #1.
-Resistant starch, however, is a complex carbohydrate that ferments in your large intestine, feeding good gut bacteria in the process.
+Resistant starch is a complex carbohydrate that ferments in your large intestine, feeding good gut bacteria in the process.
 Try incorporating sweet potatoes and yams into your diet or making tortillas and pancakes out of plantains and green bananas.
 There is even a gluten-free flour made from green bananas that is becoming increasingly popular!
 Since these foods are high in carbs, just be sure to round out your plate with plenty of non-starchy vegetables to help balance your blood sugar.

 Tip #3: Support your birth control detox through diet